popesarah/431/README.md

   - Information on Professor Love, and the staff of Teaching Assistants.
 Again, to get help, email **431-help@case.edu**
   - Information and Links related to Software, Texts and other Materials
   - Expectations, Assessment and Grades (3 Quizzes, 6 Assignments, 1 Portfolio Project)
+      + All materials and information related to the project will be maintained at https://github.com/THOMASELOVE/431project and regular updates will appear there throughout the semester.
   - Some Writing / Presenting Tips and miscellaneous General Course Policies

 Course **Notes**: https://thomaselove.github.io/431notes/ - this is the main course "textbook", from Dr. Love